John King, Realtor — KingRealtor757

 Ready to make your move in Kempsville?

-John King is a U.S. Navy veteran and top-rated Realtor with Berkshire Hathaway HomeServices RW Towne Realty — 13+ years experience, 400+ closings, and deep roots in the Hampton Roads market.
-Whether you're buying, selling, PCSing to the area, or want to know what your Kempsville home is worth today, reach out directly.
+John King is a U.S. Navy veteran and top-rated Realtor with Berkshire Hathaway HomeServices RW Towne Realty — 13+ years experience, 400+ closings, and deep roots in the Virginia Beach market.
+Whether you're buying, selling, PCSing to Hampton Roads, or want to know what your Kempsville home is worth today, reach out directly.

 Or call directly: (757) 270-3994